ewitsdevan/sae-itch-app/README.md

 # sae-itch-app
 An installation guide for getting the itch desktop app on SAE Windows computers

-This is for version 1.26.0, updates may break the easy process.
+This is for version 1.26.0, updates may break the automatic process.
 In the case it doesn't work, follow the "Manual Install" guide.

 Auto Install: